 Describes the depth, breadth, or magnitude of something — in other words, how big or full it is.
 If people compliment the amplitude of a piece of writing, it means the writer put much emotion into it.

-Yes, Boy Swallows Universe deserves the hoopla, it has amplitude aplenty.
-And as much as I enjoyed reading my other books on the Miles Franklin longlist, if Dalton doesn't win the award, then I want to read the book that does!
+Yes, Boy Swallows Universe deserves the hoopla — it has amplitude aplenty.
+And as much as I enjoyed reading my other books on the Miles Franklin longlist, if Dalton doesn't win, then I want to read the book that does!

 © 2019 Robert Fairhead